-This step has a specific role in the pre-production, production and post-production processes and requires particular writing skills that can be best achieved through a collaborative procedure in a 3D animation studio.
+This step has a specific role in the pre-production, production, and post-production processes and requires particular writing skills that can be best achieved through a collaborative procedure in a 3D animation studio.
 In this article, we are going to take a look at the fundamentals of animation scriptwriting and Dream Farm’s 5 step procedure on the subject.

 The script is the formal, written, literary form of the story.
-Basic character movements, environments, time, actions and dialogues are transcribed in the script.
-By looking at it, different pre-production and production teams can have a vivid understanding of the overall story and collect necessary information to do their part quickly and precisely.
+Basic character movements, environments, time, actions, and dialogues are transcribed in the script.
+By looking at it, different pre-production and production teams can have a vivid understanding of the overall story and collect the necessary information to do their part quickly and precisely.
 The final script will be the reference structure for the next step of the production pipeline: Storyboarding.

 Just like live-action, every major event taking place in a 3D animation must be transcribed in the script.
 This includes whatever the audience of a 3D animation is going to see and hear in detail; such as dialogues, sound effects, music scores, fades, transitions, descriptions, etc.

 A script consists of 3 main elements:

 Writing the script for a 3D animation is in fact the first opportunity to express the storyline and plot accurately.
 Scriptwriting for a 3D animation is a repetitive procedure and might take numerous revisions.
 Transferring thoughts onto paper is the hardest task in the process.

 However, writing a script early on helps 3D animation studios with the following:

 - Fix potential holes in the story

 - Correct bad pacing of events